I go by bigOmega

 - It has to be catchy and easy

-- Different platforms expect different type of handles.
-Some expects to be funny and some, not really.
+- Different platforms expect different types of handles.
+Some expect to be funny and some, not really.
 Twitter/Github — CrazyBrat/SrikanthLogic

 - It must mean something.